mitchross/k3s-argocd-starter/monitoring/victorialogs/README.md

      kubectl apply -k .
      ```
 2. **Configure Log Ingestion**
-   - Set up log shipping from workloads (e.g., using Fluent Bit, Vector, or VictoriaMetrics agent).
+    - Log shipping is pre-configured using [Vector](https://vector.dev/):
+       - `vector-configmap.yaml` and `vector-daemonset.yaml` deploy a Vector DaemonSet to collect logs from all nodes and forward them to VictoriaLogs.
-   - Update scrape configs as needed for your environment.
+       - Customize the Vector config as needed for your environment.
+    - Kubernetes event logging is enabled via `eventrouter.yaml` (events are sent to stdout and picked up by Vector).
+    - For Talos or custom log sources, extend the Vector config as needed.

 3. **Access Logs**
    - Use the VictoriaLogs UI or API for querying and troubleshooting.